-NPH Bolivia Facts
+NPH Bolivia At a Glance

-April 16, 2005
+April 17, 2005

 - Bolivia is the second country in South America to have an NPH home.

 - Construction at the permanent site began in November 2006.
 The children and staff moved to the permanent site on January 15, 2008.